 5. Better Life Science Pet Sensitivity Hair Sample Kit

-Designed for pet owners wanting to screen for food and environmental sensitivities, this kit uses a straightforward hair collection method.
-The included instructions and prepaid mailer make the process easy from start to finish.
-Results are grouped by reactivity level, helping guide potential dietary or lifestyle changes for your dog.
+This kit is designed for easy screening of food and environmental sensitivities using a straightforward hair collection method.
+Clear instructions and a prepaid mailer make the process simple from start to finish.
+Results are grouped by reactivity level, offering guidance for possible dietary or lifestyle changes.

 What We Like: